Can you help ?

 An Update from Elm Tree Surgery

-The last few months have been a very challenging time for the NHS including general practice, and we would like to thank all our patients for being so accommodating and accepting of the changes we have had to implement.
+The last year has been a very challenging time for the NHS including general practice, and we would like to thank all our patients for being so accommodating and accepting of the changes we have had to implement.

 Many patients have stayed away from general practice because of the Covid virus, but we don’t want any physical or mental health problems to be missed or forgotten, so please do call us if you have any medical concerns.
 We have the recommended PPE and strict cleansing procedures are in place.
 Please always wear a suitable face covering or mask when entering the surgery.
 Access to the building is now strictly by invitation.
 If you have acute or repeat medications to collect you will be contacted via a text or phone call when your medications are ready to collect.